filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 ### Step 1: Committing Sectors

 When the miner has completed their first seal, they should post it on-chain using the {{<sref storage_miner_actor>}}'s `ProveCommitSector` function.
 The miner will need to put up pledge collateral in proportion to the amount of storage they commit on chain.
-If the miner had zero committed sectors prior to this call, this begins their proving period and miner gains power for the sector.
+Miner will now gain power for this particular sector upon successful `ProveCommitSector`.

-You can read more about sectors {{<sref sector "here">}}.
+You can read more about sectors {{<sref sector "here">}} and how sector relates to power {{<sref storage_power "here">}}.

 ### Step 2: Running Elections